Harvey Specter’s style is legendary.

 The Harvey Specter Tie Knot

-Gabriel Macht released this video showing him tying his Harvey Specter tie knot:
+Awesomely, Gabriel Macht released this video showing him tying a half Windsor knot:

-However, there is no question that Harvey’s Windsor knot commands authority, and is yet another way how he shows his status through his clothing.
+However, there is no question that Harvey’s full Windsor knot commands authority, and is yet another way that he shows status through his clothing.

-If you are looking at bringing the Windsor knot into your wardrobe, I would recommend looking at shirts with cutaway or extreme cutaway collars, as there is more space to fill that can be provided by a Windsor knot.
+If you are looking at bringing the full Windsor knot into your wardrobe, I would recommend looking at shirts with cutaway, extreme cutaway, or wide spread collars, as there is more space to fill, which can be provided by a Windsor knot.

-To add to this, his tie knots almost always feature a tie dimple, which gives it a third dimension and draws the eye to the face.
+To add to this, his tie knots almost always feature a tie dimple, which gives the knot a third dimension, drawing the eye to the face.
+It is also a mark of someone with sartorial experience.

 Harvey Specter’s Accessories

-He can usually be seen sporting a classic white pocket square with a ‘presidential fold’.
+Harvey is frequently seen sporting a classic white pocket square with a ‘presidential fold’.
+You can’t go wrong with this.

 However, sometimes a pocket square is absent from his ensemble.

-You should always wear a pocket square when you are wearing tailoring – it doesn’t cost much, but it makes a huge difference.
+In my opinion, you should always wear a pocket square with tailoring – it doesn’t cost much, but makes a huge difference by adding visual interest to your look, and shows that you have attention to detail.

-Interestingly though, despite typically sporting an easily wearable white pocket square, he has also been seen to wear pocket squares in unusual colours such as navy, or ones with a slight sheen.
+Interestingly though, despite typically sporting an easily wearable white pocket square, he sometimes wears pocket squares in atypical colours such as navy, or ones with a slight sheen.

 Harvey Specter Watch – Patek Philippe 5004p

-Now it may be a surprise to you that Harvey doesn’t wear watches.
+Now it may be a surprise to you that Harvey doesn’t wear many watches.

 And, it’s not because it doesn’t suit the character, but something a bit more practical.